cryptoadvance/specter-desktop/docs/multisig-guide.md

 ### 1. Seed creation

-- You need 3 *signing devices* (see [here](multisig-security-tradeoffs.md) for a comparison, ideally the 3 devices are from 3 different vendors), that generate 3 different seeds.
+- You need 3 *signing devices* (ideally the 3 devices are from 3 different vendors), that generate 3 different seeds.
   - It is not strictly necessary to use 3 *signing devices* of different vendors to generate the 3 seeds.
 You could use 1 or 2 *signing devices* in total, generate a seed, reset the device, generate a seed, and so on.
 While this might not offer all the [benefits](https://btcguide.github.io/why-multisig) of multisig (like protection against a compromised random-number generator), it is significantly cheaper and needs fewer locations to store the *signing devices* in.

 - The 3 seeds need to be stored on steel to survive long term, and be resistant to fire and water. ([Comparison](https://jlopp.github.io/metal-bitcoin-storage-reviews/) and the [cheap version](https://www.econoalchemist.com/post/backup))